mezo-org/musd/docs/README.md

 Flow of Funds

-1. Liquidator sends liquidation request to Trove Manager
+1. Liquidator sends liquidation request to Trove Manager.
-2. Liquidator receives gas compensation (MUSD)
+2. Liquidator receives gas compensation (MUSD).
-3. Stability Pool burns the MUSD required to buy the debt
+3. Stability Pool burns the MUSD required to buy the debt.
-4. Liquidator receives 0.5% of the liquidated BTC
+4. Liquidator receives 0.5% of the liquidated BTC.
-5. Remaining BTC collateral is sent from the Active Pool to the Stability Pool
+5. Remaining BTC collateral is sent from the Active Pool to the Stability Pool.

-Anyone can deposit into the Stabily Pool and proportionately acquire discounted BTC when a liquidation occurs, however it is not expected that users will deposit into the Stability Pool.
+Anyone can deposit into the Stability Pool and proportionately acquire discounted BTC when a liquidation occurs, however it is not expected that users will deposit into the Stability Pool.
 Unlike Liquity v1 there are no direct incentives for depositing into the Stability Pool.
 This means the yield from being a Stability Pool depositor would be purely based on the liquidations that occur.

 The liquidity source for the Stability Pool is intended to initially be from the [protocol loan](#protocol-bootstrap-loan) and for this balance to grow over time through interest and fees.

 #### Liquidation greater than the Stability Pool balance

-If there are insufficent funds in the Stability Pool to cover the liquidated loan/s debt, the Stability Pool covers as much debt as it can, burning MUSD in exchange for the collatearl.
-The remaining debt and collateral is proportionately redistrubuted across the remaining loans.
+If there are insufficient funds in the Stability Pool to cover the liquidated loan/s debt, the Stability Pool covers as much debt as it can, burning MUSD in exchange for the collateral.
+The remaining debt and collateral is proportionately redistributed across the remaining loans.

 ![Liquidation partially using the Stability Pool flow](images/liquidationPartiallyUsingStabilityPool.png)

 Flow of Funds

-1. Liquidator sends liquidation request to Trove Manager
+1. Liquidator sends liquidation request to Trove Manager.
-2. Liquidator receives gas compensation (MUSD)
+2. Liquidator receives gas compensation (MUSD).
-3. Stability Pool burns the MUSD required to buy the debt
+3. Stability Pool burns the MUSD required to buy the debt.
-4. Liquidator receives 0.5% of the liquidated BTC
+4. Liquidator receives 0.5% of the liquidated BTC.
-5. BTC is sent from the Active Pool to the Stability Pool
+5. BTC is sent from the Active Pool to the Stability Pool.
-6. BTC for debt that cant be covered by the Stability Pool is sent to the Default Pool
+6. BTC for debt that can't be covered by the Stability Pool is sent to the Default Pool.
 7. When active loans next have a borrower operation, redemption or liquidation they take on a proportionate amount of the liquidated debt and collateral which results in their share of the liquidated BTC being moved back to the Active Pool.

 #### Liquidation when the Stability Pool is empty.